Vivobarefoot Primus Lite Review Facts

 As to be expected from a minimalist running shoe, the Vivobarefoot

 Primus Lites are very light on your feet, weighing in at around 6 ½ ounces.
 This can vary by about half an ounce in either direction depending on what size you purchase, but the point remains that these are extraordinarily light shoes.
 Because of this, these shoes manage to do an excellent job emulating the experience of barefoot running.
-Other elements of its design certainly contribute to this feeling, but the most important part to accomplishing this feat is offering a very light weight.
+Other elements of its design certainly contribute to this feeling, but the most important part for accomplishing this feat is offering a very lightweight.
 One downside to this lack of weight is a distinct lack of cushion or shock absorption, which will likely dissuade runners with more sensitive feet.

 These are some of the most breathable shoes you are going to find for a few reasons.
 First, the upper portion of the Primus Lite is made mostly of a mesh fabric that provides excellent airflow throughout the foot.
 While some portions of the upper are covered in a less ventilated fabric, such as along the medial side, even these portions are more breathable due to the thin layering of their construction.
 The same can be said for the lower portion of these shoes; no insole